 Fixed investments as well as transaction-specific investments can also be arranged on a one-on-one basis.

-How do I get a loan?
+How do I get a loan or loan guarantee?

-To get a loan from the SACCOS, you first need to be a contributing member to the SACCOS, and a member of the SME Association of Zimbabwe as indicated above.
-Loans are applied for through the Loans Committee, and need to be approved by the Management Committee.
-Loans are given on the basis of funds available at any given time.
-Older members of the Association and SACCOS have priority access, and loans are approved on the basis of business viability.
+Loan guarantees are applied for through your Member Consultant, who seeks approval from the Loans Committee and the Management Committee.
+Loan guarantees are given on the basis of funds available at any given time.
+Older members of the Association and SACCOS have priority access, and guarantees are approved on the basis of business viability.
 Subject to vetting and assessments, as well as the period for which one has been a member of the SACCOS, members can access loans of up to six times the amount which they have in savings.

 Additional details on the SACCOS can be obtained from the SMEAZ SACCOS website, your Member Consultant or at the Association's offices.
 You can also attend one of the SACCOS month-end meetings, at which all members and officers will be available to answer your questions.